MobileNativeFoundation/foundation/technical-steering-committee.md

 ### General

-- The TSC consists of 6 members serving a 2 year term.
+- The TSC consists of 6 members (along with 6 secondaries, so 12 total members) serving a 2 year term.
 - One member of the committee is selected by the TSC as the chair.
 The committee chair is responsible for setting agendas and calling meetings.